ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 it was re-sent (i.e., the two messages must be identical).
 This prevents the Leader from re-winding an aggregation job and re-running an aggregation step with different parameters.

-[[OPEN ISSUE: Allowing the Leader to "rewind" aggregation job state of the Helper may allow an attack on privacy.
-For instance, if the VDAF verification key changes, the prep shares in the Helper's response would change even if the consistency check is made.
-Security analysis is required.
-See #401.]]

 One way the Helper could address this would be to store a digest of the Leader's request, indexed by aggregation job ID and step, and refuse to service a request